talestonini/talestonini.com-v0.5/src/main/resources/pages/About.md

 </div>

 #About my website
 I started this website to share my interests and learnings and as a way to play around with ScalaJS.
-These are some of the technologies and libraries that I used to build it:
+These are some of the technologies and libraries that I use to build it:

 - [Scala 2.13](https://www.scala-lang.org/)
 - [ScalaJS](https://www.scala-js.org/)